-Palawan is a 450km island province in the western Philippines, consistently ranked among the world's best islands.
-Entry is via Puerto Princesa Airport (PPS) with daily flights from Manila (1h10m).
-Main destinations are Puerto Princesa (whale sharks, Underground River), Port Barton (island hopping, sea turtles), and El Nido (limestone lagoons).
-Best time to visit is November–April.
+Palawan is a 450km island province in the western Philippines, consistently ranked among the world’s best islands.
+The main entry point is Puerto Princesa Airport (PPS) with daily 1-hour flights from Manila.
+Key destinations: Puerto Princesa (whale sharks, Underground River), Port Barton (island hopping, sea turtles), El Nido (limestone lagoons).
+The optimal visiting period is November through April.

 Where Is Palawan?

 Palawan is a long, narrow island province in the western Philippines, stretching from the Sulu Sea to the South China Sea.
-Its capital, Puerto Princesa, is the main entry point served by daily direct flights from Manila, Cebu, and Clark.
-The province contains over 1,750 islands and islets.
+Puerto Princesa serves as the capital and primary entry point via daily direct flights from Manila, Cebu, and Clark.
+The province encompasses over 1,750 islands and islets.

 - Port Barton — quiet, uncrowded, wild sea turtles, exceptional snorkelling